Home » RECIPES » THE BASICS » SYRUP » Vanilla Simple Syrup

 My rule of thumb is 1 to 2 tablespoons of syrup for every 8 ounces (236ml) in a drink.
 Definitely test the level of sweetness and vanilla strength, add more vanilla syrup if needed.

-What kind of vanilla bean do I use?
+What kind of vanilla beans do I use?

-You can use any type, I prefer Madagascar vanilla beans.
+I recommend Madagascar vanilla beans in simple syrups because the taste is incredible.
 You can purchase them online and find them in some grocery stores in their baking aisle.
-I highly recommend African Spices on Etsy.
+I highly recommend shopping with African Spices on Etsy.

 Thanks for dropping in!
 Be sure to SUBSCRIBE to my weekly newsletter for fun NEW CONTENT and CONVERSATION delivered to your inbox.
 If you love this recipe save it now so you can find it later.
 Thank you for your support!